phylyc/somatic_workflow/README.md

 # Multi-sample somatic variant discovery (GATK4+)
 The MultiSampleSomaticWorkflow (MSSW) is a pipeline for somatic analysis of tissue or liquid biopsy samples from cancer patients.
 The modality of the data is assumed to be DNA, supporting WES, WGS, and panel sequencing data.
-This repository contains a WDL (Workflow Description Language) workflow for performing multi-sample somatic variant calling using GATK4 on WES/WGS data.
+This repository contains a WDL (Workflow Description Language) workflow using GATK4.
 The workflow covers preprocessing, single nucleotide variant (SNV) calling, copy number variation (CNV) calling, and clonal analysis.

 ## Why multi-sample analysis?